chromeunagi/encryption/README.md

 To create a key, input a length and a target output filepath, e.g.

     ./genkey 4096 mycoolkey.priv

+# Completed
+*   Key generation
+*   Parity calculator

 # In progress
-General feistel cipher.
+*   General feistel cipher
-Different modes of operation
+*   Different modes of operation